Questions you may have about using a limited company? Buy to let company or not?

 Why do people use a limited company?

-There are many reasons why people use a limited company as a buy to let property investor.
+There are many reasons why people use a limited company as a buy to let property investors.
 One of the reasons is to do with tax.
 A limited company has a corporation tax rate of 19%.
 The 19% rate is much lower than the 40% income tax rate for high rate taxpayers.
 It is also much lower than the 45% income tax rate for additional rate taxpayers.

 The other reason for UK landlords to use a limited company is to minimise risk.
 If there is a legal case against you as a sole proprietor, then your personal assets could be at risk if found guilty and have to pay out large sums of money to the claimant.